-Air induction, air inclusion or venturi nozzles are flat fan nozzles where an internal venturi creates negative pressure inside the nozzle body.
-Air is drawn into the nozzle through two holes in the nozzle side, mixing with the spray liquid.
-The emitted spray contains large droplets filled with air bubbles (similar to a candy malt ball) and virtually no fine, drift-prone droplets.
+Air induction, air inclusion or venturi nozzles are flat fan nozzles where air is drawn into the nozzle through two holes in the nozzle side, mixing with the spray liquid.
+The emitted spray contains large droplets filled with air bubbles and virtually no fine, drift-prone droplets.
 The droplets explode on impact with leaves and produce similar coverage to conventional, finer sprays.

 Air induction nozzles reduce drift even when operating at higher pressures of 80-90 psi.
-They are available at 110° fan angles, so boom height may need to be adjusted to 15-18 inches.
+They are available at 110° fan angles, so boom height may need to be adjusted to 15- 18 inches.
 The use of adjuvants will certainly help create bubbles.
-Air induction nozzles work very well for herbicide application; trials with paraquat in the Finger Lakes have shown good deposition with no drift.
+Air induction nozzles work very well for herbicide application; giving good deposition with no drift.
+Boom manufacturers and distributors include: Phil Brown Welding Corp., Green Hoe Co.
+Inc., OESCO, Inc.